HarshKhilawala/HarshKhilawala/README.md

 ### “Continuous effort– not strength or intelligence – is the key to unlocking our potential. " - Winston Churchill

-#### DISCLAIMER: Adding script tag within markdown may or may not work.
-Avoid making tweaks to make it work!.
-This allows JS Injection (with the help of script tag) attack which attacker can use to steal cookies and other browser data and can access into your private accounts.
+##### DISCLAIMER: Adding script tag within markdown may or may not work.
+Avoid making tweaks to make it work!
+This allows JS Injection attack (with the help of script tag) attack which attacker can use to steal cookies and other browser data and can access into your private accounts.

 <sup><sup><sup>Image © 2025 Stanford University.
 Stanford, California 94305.</sup></sup></sup>